penumbram-zz/FourSquare/README.md

 Thanks for reviewing my work, if a problem occurs you can send me and e-mail and i will respond to it a.s.a.p All the features i mention are tested and work fine, if any of them seem to not work, that could be caused by a bad commit - push in which case i would be glad to send the project in a mail attachment.

+P.S.
+I wanted to use SVProgressHUD between requests and responses but i had a problem with pod install/update stucking in "Analyzing Dependencies" part so i couldn't install the pod so be gentle between actions please.